schadenfred/proscrypt-koans/README.md

 Where to start though?

 I don't have it figured out, necessarily, at this stage.
-But most of the time when I'm developing, I think of people as users and so let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.
+But most of the time when I'm developing, I think of people as users.
+So yeah, let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.

-If you decide you like developing, Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/) is a great way to learn about this stuff in detail, but we don't know that yet, so let's use a packaged system.
-Plataformatec's [devise](https://github.com/plataformatec/devise) is a good one, and has kept me from doing a lot of stupid things in the past.

 ## Act